-Have you seen or heard of plants that can eat animals?
-There are a few plants which can trap insects and digest them.
-Is it not amazing?
-Such plants may be green or of some other colour.
-Look at the plant in Fig. 1.6.
-The pitcher-like or jug-like structure is the modified part of leaf.
+structure is the modified part of the leaf.
 The apex of the leaf forms a lid which can open and close the mouth of the pitcher.
-Inside the pitcher there are hair which entangle the trapped insect.
-The lid closes and the insect is trapped.
-The insect is killed by the juices secreted in the pitcher and its nutrients are absorbed.
+Inside the pitcher there are hair which are directed downwards.
+When an insect lands in the pitcher, the lid closes and the trapped insect gets entangled into the hair.
+The insect is digested by the digestive juices secreted in the pitcher.
 Such insect-eating plants are called insectivorous plants.